King's Theatre, Edinburgh

-The King's Theatre is a theatre in Edinburgh, Scotland.
+The Edinburgh King’s Theatre (also known as The Grand Old Lady of Leven Street and The Peoples Theatre) is a performing arts venue located on Leven Street in Edinburgh, Scotland.
+It is the home of the Edinburgh pantomime and used for drama, dance, musical events and local community groups as well as being a major venue for the Edinburgh International Festival.
+Following a major redevelopment in 2026 the venue has 1,125 seats and a café open daily.

 History of the theatre

 The King's became famous for being a venue belonging to the theatre empire Howard & Wyndham.
 The theatre was originally commissioned by the Edinburgh Building Company Ltd, chaired by Robert C. Buchanan.
 The King's was built as a rival to the successful Royal Lyceum Theatre, which had been established for over twenty years.
 Buchanan was experienced in the industry as he already managed a large number of provincial variety theatres, however this was his most ambitious project yet.

 The foundation stone was laid on 18 August 1906 by Andrew Carnegie, with copies of the current newspaper and coins buried underneath.
 During construction the owners experienced financial troubles being unable to pay the final costs to the contractor William Stewart Cruikshank and to the architects, surveyors and lawyers, at which stage the operating rights were transferred to a new King's Theatre Company, of which Cruikshank was a major shareholder.
 Buchanan was managing director and he took on the day-to-day running of the King's, with Cruikshank's son A. Stewart Cruikshank as manager.
 An attempt to sell the theatre to Howard & Wyndham Ltd chaired by Michael Simons, and therefore clear the debts, failed and the Cruikshank family decided to run it themselves with A Stewart Cruikshank becoming managing director in June 1908.